reinierdevalk/abtab/README.md

 #### Windows
 To install or update Python, run the Cygwin `setup` tool.

+**Note** Installing and updating Python can be done using a command-line package manager, but it generally not a bad idea to download and install [Python](https://www.python.org/downloads/) manually.

 ### 3. Locating the installation path
 #### macOS, using Homebrew
 Homebrew installs Python in `/usr/local/opt/`.
-You can confirm the installation path by running
+To confirm the installation path, run

     $ brew --prefix python